asyml/texar-pytorch/examples/gpt-2/README.md

 - `output_dir`: The output path where the resulting pickle files will be put in.
 Be default, it is set to be the same as `data_dir`.
 - `pretrained_model_name`: The name of a pre-trained model to load selected in the list of: `117M`, `345M`.

 The above cmd will output pickle files in the specified output directory.
-E.g., if `train.txt` is provided under `data_dir`, the output file `train.pickle` will be produced under `tfrecord_output_dir`.
+E.g., if `train.txt` is provided under `data_dir`, the output file `train.pickle` will be produced under `output_dir`.

 ### Train and Evaluate